 The Board discharges its responsibilities through several formally constituted committees.
-In 2022-23 these were Audit and Risk Committee, Finance and Staffing Committee, Governance and Appointments Committee and Health and Safety Committee.
-Following a review, the committees from 1 August 2023 are Governance and Staffing Committee and Finance, Audit and Risk Committee.
-The Board has established terms of reference for each committee which clearly set out the powers delegated by the Board and the committees' authority to take decisions and act on behalf of the Board.
-The composition of the committees is designed to ensure an appropriate balance of External, Sabbatical Officer and Student Trustees.
+Following a review in 2023, the committees from 1 August 2023 are Governance and Staffing Committee and Finance, Audit and Risk Committee.
+The Board has established terms of reference for each committee which clearly set out the powers delegated by the Board and the committees' authority to take decisions and act on behalf of the Board The composition of the committees is designed to ensure an appropriate balance of External, Sabbatical Officer and Student Trustees.